Jakarta: Language

 Indonesian is the official and dominant language of Jakarta, while many elderly people speak Dutch or Chinese, depending on their upbringing.
 English is used for communication, especially in Central and South Jakarta.
 Each of the ethnic groups uses their mother tongue at home, such as Betawi, Javanese, and Sundanese.
 The Betawi language is distinct from those of the Sundanese or Javanese, forming itself as a language island in the surrounding area.
-It is mostly based on the East Malay dialect and enriched by loan words from Dutch, Portuguese, Sundanese, Javanese, Chinese, and Arabic, the Betawi language transform into Jakarta slang, which is all Jakartans used till today no matter which ethnic they are come from.
+It is mostly based on the East Malay dialect and enriched by loan words from Dutch, Portuguese, Sundanese, Javanese, Chinese, and Arabic.
+Over time, many Betawi words and phrases became integrated into Indonesian as Jakartan slang and are used by most people regardless of their ethnic background.
+It is now popular not only in Jakarta, but all over Indonesia.

-The Chinese in Jakarta mainly speak Indonesian and English due to a strict language ban during Soeharto's New Order era; older people may be fluent in Hokkien dialect and Mandarin, meanwhile the youngsters are only fluent in Indonesian and English, some educated in Mandarin.
-With the recent urbanization of Chinese communities from several rural areas in Indonesia, other Chinese dialects have been brought into the Chinese community in Jakarta, such as Hakka, Teochew and Cantonese.
+The Chinese in Jakarta mainly speak Indonesian and English due to a strict language ban during the Soeharto New Order era; older people may be fluent in Hokkien dialect and Mandarin, meanwhile the younger generation are fluent in Indonesian and English, some educated in Mandarin.
+With the recent urbanisation of Chinese communities from several rural areas in Indonesia, other Chinese dialects have been brought into the Chinese community in Jakarta, such as Hakka, Teochew and Cantonese.
 Hokkien, which is mainly from Sumatra (Medan, Bagansiapiapi, Batam) is mostly spoken in Northern Jakarta, such as in Pantai Indah Kapuk, Pluit, and Kelapa Gading, meanwhile Hakka and Teochew, which are derived from the Chinese communities in Pontianak and Singkawang, are mainly spoken in West Jakarta, like in Tambora and Grogol Petamburan.

-The Batak in Jakarta mostly speak Indonesian, while the older generation tends to speak their native languages, such as Batak Toba, Mandailing, and Karo, depending on which ancestral towns and places in North Sumatra they come from.
+The Batak in Jakarta mostly speak Indonesian, while the older generation tend to speak their native languages, such as Batak Toba, Mandailing, and Karo, depending on which ancestral towns and places in North Sumatra they came from.
 The Minangkabau mainly speak Minangkabau together with Indonesian.

+Sundanese language as the native language of the Sundanese people, as well as the language of Sunda Kalapa, the old name of Jakarta, is still used by the native population in several administrative villages in Jakarta.
+Most of them are in East Jakarta, namely in Pondok Ranggon and Jatinegara Kaum.
+In Pondok Ranggon, the language used by the native people is Bogor Sundanese, while in Jatinegara Kaum, especially in RW 03, they use Banten Sundanese, because they are descendants of the Banten prince's troops.
+Apart from that, Sundanese language is also spoken in other places, one of which is in the Thousand Islands, specifically on Lancang Besar.